Design trends, Business

 • Connect more deeply with your target audience

-• Stand out amongst competitors with a distinct brand image
+• Stand out from competitors with a distinct brand image

 However, a rebranding strategy also bears risks.
 If handled poorly, there is a chance it may alienate loyal customers who are connected with the old brand image.